3 Days in Vienna: What to See, Skip, and Actually Enjoy in 2025

 Anyway, Stephansdom is famous not just for its size, location in the very center of Vienna, and cool roof design, but also for its almost constant restoration works—it’s a centuries-long work in progress.
 Since its first completion in 1160, there’s always been work being done on it.

-• Climbing the winding staircase of the south tower to get cool views of the city, the tiled roof, and rich people’s apartments.
+• Climbing the winding staircase of the south tower to get cool views of the city, the tiled roof, and the rich people’s apartments.

 • Taking an elevator up the north tower for the best views of those tiles that are so inconveniently on the rooftop, and also Vienna’s largest bell, the Pummerin.

-• Wandering around the catacombs (only with tour guide), where you’ll be in the company of the bones of 11,000 people, including some very high-ranking Habsburgs (actually, Stephansdom only has their internal organs, but more about that on the tour).
+• Wandering around the catacombs (only with a tour guide), where you’ll be in the company of the bones of 11,000 people, including some very high-ranking Habsburgs (actually, Stephansdom only has their internal organs, but more about that on the tour).

 Day 1, stop 2: Ankeruhr (Anchor Clock)